Amphipoea americana (Speyer, 1875)

 Photograph copyright: Merrill A. Peterson

-This can be identified by its warm orange color, slightly pointed apex, orange or white-filled reniform spot, and gray hindwing.
-It is most likely to be confused with Amphipoea pacifica which occurs in western Oregon.
-It is more colorful with a slight violet hue on the forewing and brighter orange in the forewing spots.
-It can be distinguished most readily by the color of the hindwing, yellow-tan with reddish hue near the outer margin rather than gray as in A. americana.
+This moth can be identified by its warm orange color, slightly pointed apex, orange or white-filled reniform spot, and gray hindwing.
+It is most likely to be confused with Amphipoea pacifica, which occurs in western Oregon.
+A. pacifica is more colorful, with a slight violet hue on the forewing and brighter orange in the forewing spots.
+It can be distinguished most readily by the color of the hindwing, yellow-tan with reddish hue near the outer margin rather than gray, as in A. americana.
 Its reniform spot is always orange, without the white form found in A. americana.

 Amphipoea interoceanica is a closely similar moth that occurs in eastern and central North America.
 These species are easily distinguished by genitalia structure.
 Some West Coast Amphipoea specimens resemble this species superficially; however, all in which the male genitalia have been examined are A. americana.

 This species is common and widely distributed in moist forest and grassland habitats in eastern North America.
 In the Pacific Northwest, it is found in mixed hardwood-conifer forests of the Rocky Mountain region, and in coastal grasslands and marshes near the Pacific Ocean.

 Amphipoea americana is found in southern British Columbia, northern Washington, and in the Blue Mountains of northeastern Oregon east of the Cascades.
 Further west it occurs near the Pacific Ocean in Oregon and southwestern Washington, with records clustering near the mouth of the Columbia River.
 It appears to be replaced by the similar moth Amphipoea pacifica in inland localities west of the Cascades.